 The Falcons Precision Flight Team is a group of students dedicated to soaring above the competition in both flight and ground exercises.
 The team regularly takes part in regional and national competitions around the country.
 The Falcons also hold informative aviation safety events for students and faculty of all disciplines including field trips to places like the National Hurricane Center in Miami.

-One such career is aviation meteorology.
 Safe air travel depends not only on safe equipment but on safe weather as well.
-Florida Tech prepares you for a career in corporate aviation, commercial aviation, and with the Federal Aviation Administration as well as other organizations such as the National Oceanic and Atmospheric Administration (NOAA).
+Florida Tech prepares you for a career in corporate aviation, commercial aviation, and with such organizations as the Federal Aviation Administration (FAA) and the National Oceanic and Atmospheric Administration (NOAA).

-The primary focus for a professional with a degree in aviation meteorology is not limited.
-The program prepares the graduate for work involving subjects from weather and climate around the world to flight and research.
-Employment of atmospheric scientists and meteorologists is projected to grow by 11 percent through 2020.
+Florida Tech’s program prepares the graduate for work involving subjects from weather and climate around the world to flight and research.
+Employment of atmospheric scientists and meteorologists is projected to grow by 11% through 2020.
 New technology and computer models have vastly improved the accuracy of forecasts, giving meteorologists new opportunity in private industry.

 College of Aeronautics graduates find careers such as: